 The market price of CMGI's common stock has been, and is likely to continue to be, volatile, experiencing wide fluctuations.
 In recent years, the stock market has experienced significant price and volume fluctuations, which have particularly impacted the market prices of equity securities of many companies providing technology-related products and services.
 Some of these fluctuations appear to be unrelated or disproportionate to the operating performance of such companies.
 Future market movements may adversely affect the market price of CMGI's common stock.
-In addition, should the market price of CMGI's common stock be below \$1.00 per share for an extended period, it risks Nasdaq delisting, which would have an adverse effect on CMGI's business.
+In addition, should the market price of CMGI's common stock be below \$1.00 per share for an extended period, it risks Nasdaq delisting, which would have an adverse effect on CMGI's business and on the trading of CMGI common stock.
 In order to maintain compliance with Nasdaq listing standards, CMGI may consider several strategies, including without limitation a reverse stock split.